COVID-19 Guidance for Medicaid Providers

 • Two (2) OTC tests per claim, with no refills (a test kit may contain two tests and is considered two OTC tests).

-• Up to eight (8) OTC tests per month can be requested by a member at the pharmacy, without a fiscal order.
+• Up to four (4) OTC tests per month can be requested by a member at the pharmacy, without a fiscal order.
+Pharmacies dispensing OTC tests must retain documentation that includes:

 • If medically necessary, additional OTC tests will be covered with a fiscal order by a Medicaid-enrolled practitioner (which includes all the same information contained on a prescription).
 Refills will not be allowed.